newchuyalong/libgdx-learning/ModelBatch.md

 ```
 This is a very open API (e.g. it gives you access to the `Array` of all previously added `Renderable`s), but you should restrict your usage to only adding elements to the array.
 The pool can optionally be used to avoid allocation.
 You're free to ignore it or to use it for any dynamic `Renderable` needed.
 Any `Renderable` you `obtain()` from it, will be automatically be free'd by the `ModelBatch`, you don't have to take care for that.

+## ShaderProvider
+A [`Shader`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/Shader.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g3d/Shader.java)) is used to execute each render call.
+It will literally send the render call (specified by the `Renderable`) to the gpu.
+Independent of how the actual rendering is performed, the ModelBatch needs one `Shader` per `Renderable`.
+For this is uses the [`ShaderProvider`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/utils/ShaderProvider.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g3d/utils/ShaderProvider.java)).
+For every `Renderable` added to the batch (even if it contains a shader), the `getShader` of the `ShaderProvider` will be called to fetch to shader to render it.

+By default the [DefaultShaderProvider](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/utils/DefaultShaderProvider.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g3d/utils/DefaultShaderProvider.java)) is used, which will create a [DefaultShader](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/shaders/DefaultShader.html) whenever a previous created shader can't be reused.
+You can, however, customize this by supplying your own `ShaderProvider`.

 ## Sorting render calls
 If render calls would be executed in a random order, then it would cause strange and less performing result.
 For example, if a transparent object would be rendered prior to an object that's behind it then you won't see the object behind it.
 This is because the depth buffer will prevent the object further away from being rendered.
 Sorting the render calls helps to solve this.